 Longtime ASC musical presence Faron Wilson returns as musical director.

 “Faron is one of the best musical directors in the state, if possible, in the United States.”
 Collins said.
 “Faron has been doing musicals here since 1986 and he has directed some of the best-selling musicals that we’ve ever done here.
 To have him on board here is beyond lucky.”

 Also lending a vital hand to the production behind the scenes are ASC’s three theatre interns.
 Allie Alexander (a senior at the University of Oklahoma) and Gage Pipkin (a sophomore at the University of Arkansas-Little Rock) are handling many of the technical aspects.
-Alicia McCree, a Merchandising, Textiles and Design student at the University of Arkansas at Pine Bluff, is assisting with costumes.
+Alicia McCree, a Merchandising, Textiles and Design senior at the University of Arkansas at Pine Bluff, is assisting with costumes.